What are Restorative Justice Approaches?

 - Addresses bullying behaviours

 - Raises morale by culture of inclusion and belonging

 What is Restorative Justice Conferencing?

-Our RJ Policy and parent/carer leaflet provides more details about this approach.
-If you have any queries or comments please speak with your child's class teacher or to Mrs Anna Kerr, Pastoral Support Manager.
+Our RJ Policy and parent/carer leaflet provide more details about this approach.
+If you have any queries or comments please speak with your child's class teacher or to Mrs Anna Kerr: Pastoral Support Manager.

 Acknowledgements to: www.restorativejustice4schools.co.uk